13 Zero Waste Toothpaste Brands – Plastic Free Products To Sink Your Teeth Into

 Unpaste dares you to “replace your paste” with these convenient and highly portable zero waste toothpaste tablets.

 Just bite, wet your toothbrush, and brush the bacteria away.

-While the original version does contain fluoride, they also have a fluoride free version.
-Both are available in a mildly minty flavor.
+While the original version does contain fluoride, they also have a fluoride free option.

 Unpaste’s goal is “to provide best possible dental care using the least amount of chemical ingredients possible, with no waste.”

 They only make sustainable zero waste toothpaste, and they’ve been wildly successful at doing exactly that.